Diegopie-Devmountain/wal-redux-tw-hooks-router/demo-redux/README.md

 }
 ```

-## Demo Prop Drilling
+### Demo Prop Drilling

-With routes working, go to account page and walk through the prop drilling down to UserDetails.jsx
+With routes working, go to account page and walk through the prop drilling down to UserDetails.jsx.
+Write out the tailwind as you go.
+Create a component for the h1

 ```js
 import { useState } from "react";